Lord Darcy (character): Magic

-Magic is a scientific discipline, codified in the fourteenth century by Saint Hilary Robert, much involved with higher mathematics and possessed of theoretical and experimental underpinnings as sophisticated as those of our physics and chemistry.
+Magic is a scientific discipline, codified in the fourteenth century by Saint Hilary Robert, much involved with higher mathematics and possessed of theoretical and experimental underpinnings as sophisticated as those of real world physics and chemistry.
 Licensed Sorcerers, possessed of the Talent and properly trained, achieve a wide range of effects.
 Healing by the laying on of hands is effective and a commonplace treatment for disease and injury; thanks to the efficacy of the Healers, it is common for people to live to the age of 100 and not rare for people to live to 125.

 Black magic is not a categorically different type of magic, but a matter of symbolism and intent, at least in the Anglo-French sphere, as the Kingdom of Italy requests extradition of a woman for black magic when her actual offense was no more than unlicensed magic.
 However, the effect of symbolism and intent can be substantial; one character, a Witch-Smeller, is capable of detecting its effects on the black magician and his victims.

-Although magic is a central part of all the stories, none of the murders Lord Darcy investigates is directly caused by magic.
+Although magic is a central part of all the stories, none of the murders Lord Darcy investigates are directly caused by magic.
 All the homicides are committed by mundane means.